kt42/Book-Critic/TO-DO.md

 ## TO DO:
-Remove "author name" from book details search author name
-Add Admins instead of critics
+Remove "author name" from book details search author name  - DONE Add Admins instead of critics
 Remove critics ability to delete or edit a review that isn't theirs (using logged in critic id to match critic id of the review?)